NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 [![Gray Background Nucleotides](images/gray_bg.png)](images/gray_bg.png "Click to see the full image.")

 ### Blue
 Presence of blue-background nucleotides in a read indicates that part of the read is soft clipped (as shown below).
-The last 94 nucleotides in the read below are softclipped based on CIGAR sequence (57M94S).
+The last 42 nucleotides in the read below are softclipped based on CIGAR sequence (58M42S).

 [![Blue Background Nucleotides](images/blue_bg.png)](images/blue_bg.png "Click to see the full image.")

 ### Brown
-A brown colored background (in the main [read alignment plot](#Read alignment plot)) indicates that the mate of the read is unmapped.
-Such reads have a [flag](#FLAG) value that contains the 0x8 bit.
+A brown colored background (in the main read alignment plot) indicates that the mate of the read is unmapped.
+Such reads have a flag value that contains the 0x8 bit.
 On clicking a read with unmapped mate in the read information panel, the current read sequence is displayed along with a button "Show unmapped mate".

 [![Brown Background Nucleotides](images/brown_bg.png)](images/brown_bg.png "Click to see the full image.")